 Based on the results of the assessments, the TAC will recommend for each proposal its approval (i.e., all requested observations), partial approval (some of the requested observations, possibly with reduced observation time), or rejection.
 It will also review and update observing strategies and trigger criteria, if necessary.
 The recommended programme will be submitted to ESA's Director of Science (D/SCI) for approval.
-The decision of accepting or rejecting a proposal is xi https://www.cosmos.esa.int/web/integral/target-lists-and-sky-maps final and non-negotiable.
+The decision of accepting or rejecting a proposal is final and non-negotiable.
 The TAC must provide comments for each proposal, including the reasons for rejection, and these are subsequently communicated to each proposer by ISOC.